 When it comes to buy side vs sell side analysis, it’s always best to do your own research rather than relying solely on one or the other to decide how to invest your money.
 Analysts make money by offering recommendations that meet their clients needs.
 That analysis doesn’t account for your risk tolerance or tax liability.
 Also, it doesn’t consider whether you’re more interested in growth investing versus value investing.
 Setting priorities can help you determine whether buy side or sell side analysis best fits your investment profile.

-- Consider talking to your financial advisor in more detail about buy side vs sell side analysis and what approach they use when making investment recommendations.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- Consider talking to a financial advisor in more detail about buy side vs. sell side analysis and what approach they use when making investment recommendations.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When evaluating stocks, mutual funds or other investments, remember that past history isn’t an indicator of future performance.
 A stock that’s done well may seem like a strong buy but a market downturn could result in a price drop and a potential loss for you.
 Also, pay attention to what you’re paying to invest in stocks, funds, bonds or other investments.
 Look for brokerages that offer commission-free trades or funds that have a low expense ratio, so you can hold on to more of your investment earnings.